Michael Chibnik, PhD

 Most of my work has been the subfield of economic anthropology.
 I have conducted fieldwork on household economics, agricultural decision-making, craft production, and work organization in Belize, Peru, Mexico, and various parts of the United States.
 Other topical interests include agricultural systems, artisans, ethnicity, development, transnationalism, research methods (especially statistics), and the history of anthropology.

-My publications include: Anthropology, Economics, and Choice (2011 , University of Texas Press), Crafting Tradition, The Making and Marketing of Oaxacan Wood Carvings (2003, University of Texas Press), Risky Rivers: The Economics and Politics of Floodplain Farming in Amazonia (1994, University of Arizona Press), and Farm Work and Fieldwork: American Agriculture in Anthropological Perspective (edited collection, 1987, Cornell University Press).
-In July, 2012 I became editor-in-chief of the American Anthropologist.
+My publications include: Scholarship, Money, and Prose: Behind the Scenes at an Academic Journal (2020, University of Pennsylvania Press), Anthropology, Economics, and Choice (2011, University of Texas Press), Crafting Tradition, The Making and Marketing of Oaxacan Wood Carvings (2003, University of Texas Press), Risky Rivers: The Economics and Politics of Floodplain Farming in Amazonia (1994, University of Arizona Press), and Farm Work and Fieldwork: American Agriculture in Anthropological Perspective (edited collection, 1987, Cornell University Press).
+I was editor-in-chief of the American Anthropologist from 2012 to 2016.

 Courses Taught